General Data Protection Regulation (2018)

 - Email: [email protected]

-Dr Leona Black aims to be as clear as possible about how and why information about you is used so that you can be confident that your privacy is protected.
-This policy describes the information that Dr Leona Black collects when you use her Educational Psychology service.
+Dr Leona Black (and all Associate Educational Psychologists) aim to be as clear as possible about how and why information about you is used so that you can be confident that your privacy is protected.
+This policy describes the information that Dr Leona Black (and all Associate Educational Psychologist) collects when you use her Educational Psychology service.
 This includes personal and sensitive information as defined by the General Data Protection Regulation (GDPR) 2018 and the UK Data Protection Bill 2018.

 The policy describes how your information is managed when you use the service.
-Dr Leona Black uses the information collected in accordance with all laws concerning the protection of personal data, including the Data Protection Act 1998 and the GDPR 2018.
+Dr Leona Black (and all Associate Educational Psychologist) uses the information collected in accordance with all laws concerning the protection of personal data, including the Data Protection Act 1998 and the GDPR 2018.

 If you have any queries about this policy, please contact the data controller directly.
 If you are not satisfied with the answers provided, or if you require any further information, you can contact the Information Commissioner's Office (ICO) at www.ico.org.uk.